kadojs/kado/docs/Interfaces.md

 There may be socket based options implemented later that will talk through the same functions.

-### Bin
+### CLI

-The bin interface ecompasses the Kado script system.
+The bin interface encompasses the Kado script system.
 Allowing Kado users to access different parts of the system through command line to run scripts and perform maintenance on the Kado installation itself or the modules.